peopleware/openapi/resource/search-index.md

 `mode`, on the search service, with

 - `discriminators` set to the discriminator of the resource type of the elements of the collection, and
-- `dependencies` set to the canonical URI of the given resource.
+- `dependency` set to the canonical URI of the given resource.

 In the example, to get the collection of associated `R` resources for `/some-service/v1/x/123`, the UI executes the search request